amykatenicho/DataCultureIoT/README.md

 You can also rename the device by using the web server, but certain functions are available only through PowerShell.
 Now that you understand how to connect through PowerShell, we'll use the web server to set up WiFi.

 ####Using WiFi on your Device ####
+We will not provide compatible Wi-Fi dongles in the Data Culture Technical IoT Track labs, however feel free to refer back to these resources when out of the lab enviroment

 1. To configure your device, run the **Windows 10 IoT Core Watcher** utility in your development PC and open the [web-based management](https://ms-iot.github.io/content/en-US/win10/tools/Webb.htm) application by right-clicking the detected device and selecting **Web Browser Here**.